catid/blog2022/content/posts/low_rank.md

 ## Conclusion

 So yet again, despite me wanting it to work, it doesn't.
 I'll probably keep tilting at this windmill because it's a very compelling idea.
 Like maybe it works on much larger models I haven't tried training yet.
+Hope springs eternal.